chipsalliance/caliptra-sw/rom/dev/README.md

 ## Preamble validation: Validate the manufacturing keys

 - Load the preamble bytes from the mailbox.
-- There is an ECC key descriptor and either LMS or MLDSA key descriptor in the preamble.
-The ECC descriptor contains up to four ECC public key hashes.
-The LMS key descriptor contains up to 32 public key hashes.
-The MLDSA key descriptor contains up to four MLDSA public key hashes.
+- Based on the firmware image type, the image includes an ECC key descriptor and either an LMS or MLDSA key descriptor within the preamble.
+The ECC descriptor encapsulates up to four ECC public key hashes, the LMS descriptor up to 32 public key hashes, and the MLDSA descriptor up to four MLDSA public key hashes.
-- There is an ECC key and either LMS or MLDSA manufacturing key in the preamble.
-These are the active public keys.
+- The firmware image, depending on its type, incorporates an ECC key and either an LMS or MLDSA manufacturing public key within the preamble.
+These constitute the active public keys.
-- fuse_key_manifest_pk_hash is the fuse that contains the hash of the ECC and LMS or MLDSA manufacturing key descriptors.
+- The fuse_key_manifest_pk_hash fuse holds the SHA2-384 hash of the ECC, and LMS or MLDSA manufacturing key descriptors.
-- To validate the key region, take the hash of the ECC and LMS or MLDSA keys descriptors and compare it against the hash in fuse.
-- If the hash does not match, fail the image validation.
+- The key descriptors are validated by generating a SHA2-384 hash of the ECC and LMS or MLDSA key descriptors and comparing it against the hash stored in the fuse.
+If the hashes do not match, the image validation fails.
-- If the hash matches, the ECC and LMS or MLDSA key descriptors are validated.
+- Upon a successful hash match, the ECC, and LMS or MLDSA key descriptors are deemed valid.
-- Validate the active public keys against one of the hashes in the key descriptors as indicated by the active key indices.
+- Subsequently, the active manufacturer public keys are validated against one of the hashes in the key descriptors.
+The specific hash for comparison is identified by the active key indices.

 ### Preamble validation: Manufacturing key validation

-- fuse_ecc_revocation is the mask which revokes an ECC key.
+- fuse_ecc_revocation serves as the bitmask for revoking ECC keys.
-  - If bit-0 is set, that key is disabled.
-All other higher bits which are zeros, are still enabled.
+  - If bit-n is set, the nth key is disabled.
+All other higher bits that are zeros indicate the keys are still enabled.
-  - If all the bits are zeros, all the keys are enabled.
+  - If all the bits are zeros, all ECC keys remain enabled.
-  - If bit-0 and bit-1 are set, all higher slot bits (2 and 3) are enabled.
-- Validate that the 'Active Key Index' in the preamble is not disabled in the fuse_ecc_revocation fuse.
+- Ensure that the Active Key Index in the preamble is not disabled by the fuse_ecc_revocation fuse.
-  - If the key is disabled, fail the validation.
+  - If the key is disabled, the validation process fails.
-- Repeat the above procedure for LMS or MLDSA keys using the fuse_lms_revocation or fuse_mldsa_revocation fuses respectively for key revocation.
+- Repeat the above procedure for LMS or MLDSA keys using the fuse_lms_revocation or fuse_mldsa_revocation fuses, respectively, for key revocation.

-### Preamble validation: Validate the owner key
+### Preamble validation: Validate the Owner key

-- There is one slot each for the owner ECC and LMS or MLDSA keys in the image preamble.
+- The preamble includes a designated slot for the owner ECC key and a slot for either LMS or MLDSA keys.
-- fuse_owner_pk_hash contains the hash of the owner public keys.
+- The fuse_owner_pk_hash contains the hash of the owner public keys.
-- The validation of owner public keys is done by hashing the owner public keys from the preamble and comparing the hash against the value in the fuse_owner_pk_hash.
+- The validation process for owner public keys involves generating a SHA2-384 hash from the owner public keys within the preamble and comparing it to the hash stored in the fuse_owner_pk_hash register.
-- If the hash matches, the owner public keys are valid.
+- If the computed hash matches the value in fuse_owner_pk_hash, the owner public keys are deemed valid.
-- If the hash match fails, fail the image validation.
+- If there is a hash mismatch, the image validation process fails.

 ## Preamble validation steps